mozilla/addons-server/docs/topics/installation.rst

 ---------------------

-In production we use things like memcached, rabbitmq + celery, sphinx, redis, and mongodb.
+In production we use things like memcached, rabbitmq + celery, sphinx, redis, mongodb and LESS.
 Learn more about installing these on the :doc:`./advanced-installation` page.